 I was home on leave from the US Navy with only a day left before I had to return to base when my ticket came in the mail.
 I made a few QSOs with great excitement.
 My first radio set was a Knight Kit T60 with the Knight Kit R-100A receiver.
 The antenna was a 130-foot wire that looked like a Windom.
 I switched the wire feed line between the receiver and transmitter by using an alligator clip attached to a screwdriver.
 The screwdriver was stuck into the center hole of the coax connectors in each rig.
 Yes, I was really new at this Ham radio stuff!
 The real thrill .... the mystique of radio......you know what I mean that is why I love my ham radio hobby.

 Over the many years as a Ham I have had several different ham shacks.
 I only have one picture of an early setup which was in the mobile home.
 Sure wish I kept better records.

 I like to backpack into some of Floridas wilderness areas and preserves.
 Yes,there are some real nice ones near the Tampa Bay area.
 My KX3 is the portable work horse.

 I like to try different types of antennas and their variations.
 Some are experimental and some are the standard kind.

 I like building kits and putting parts together to make gadgets.
 You can find me using CW, SSB, PSK-31, and other modes.
 I have had about fifteen plus different station set-ups since I became a ham 1966.

 In 2013 my radio gear and station(s) had a big changeover.

 I have installed antennas on the Jayco Sport 19ft. travel trailer.
-I modified a lamp stand/book shelf for the K-line, which I leave in the trailer but can also be positioned behind the driver's seat of the truck.
-I converted a microwave cabinet for home use that holds the K-line station.
+I modified a lamp stand/book shelf for the K-line, which I use in the trailer but it can also be positioned behind the driver's seat of the truck.
+I converted a microwave cabinet for home use which holds the K-line station.
 I'm building a magnetic loop to use in the apartment (no antennas allowed outside).
-See pictures elseware on this site.
+See pictures elseware on this website.